-In RAMSES, each MPI task writes a binary file which corresponds to a segment of the Peano-Hilbert space filling curve.
+In RAMSES, each task from the MPI library writes a binary file that corresponds to a segment of the Peano-Hilbert space filling curve.
 Since these numerous raw binary files are not user friendly, they are rewritten as a small number of HDF5 files (with the tools provided by \textsc{pFoF}\footnote{\href{https://gitlab.obspm.fr/roy/pFoF}{https://gitlab.obspm.fr/roy/pFoF}}).
 For snapshots, each HDF5 file corresponds to a cubic sub-volume of the whole simulation.
 Particle files contain information about the dark matter particles.
-For light-cones, each HDF5 file corresponds to a given shell.
+For light cones, each HDF5 file corresponds to a given shell.
 The particle files contain information about particles while the gravity files contain information about the AMR cells.
-Within each file, particles and cells are reorganized in small cubes (corresponding to an HDF5 group) to make further selection faster.
+Within each file, particles and cells are reorganised in small cubes (corresponding to an HDF5 group) to make further selection faster.
 Finally, the HDF5 files are self-documented to facilitate their usage.

-Halos were detected in all the snapshots using a parallel Friend-of-Friends algorithm (as implemented in pFoF described in \citealt{roy2014pfof}) with various linking-lengths ranging from $b=0.05$ to $b=0.4$.
-A variety of classical halo properties were computed and the constituent halo particles were also stored for each halo in the catalogs.
-Since the volume spanned by halos defined with $b=0.4$ is much larger than the volume of most commonly-defined halos, users are free to re-compute their favorite halo definition from halo particles and to evaluate any physical quantity of interest (with the parallelisation on a per halo basis being straightforward).
-We also provide halo properties for halos detected with a spherical overdensity (SO) halo finder using a range of overdensity thresholds (with respect to the mean matter density) from $\Delta_m=50$ to $\Delta_m=12800$ (as well as other popular definitions based on critical density or virial overdensity).
-Halos are also detected on the light-cone with pFoF for some selected linking-lengths, while the rest of the detections are currently in progress.
+Halos were detected in all the snapshots using a parallel friend-of-friends algorithm (as implemented in pFoF as described in \citealt{roy2014pfof}) with various linking lengths ranging from $b=0.05$ to $b=0.4$.
+A variety of classical halo properties were computed and the constituent halo particles were also stored for each halo in the catalogues.
+Since the volume spanned by halos defined with $b=0.4$ is much larger than the volume of most commonly defined halos, users are free to re-compute their favourite halo definition from halo particles and to evaluate any physical quantity of interest (with the parallelisation on a per halo basis being straightforward).
+We also provide halo properties for halos detected with a spherical overdensity halo finder using a range of overdensity thresholds (with respect to the mean matter density) from $\Delta_m=50$ to $\Delta_m=12800$ (as well as other popular definitions based on critical density or virial overdensity).
+Halos are also detected on the light cone with pFoF for some selected linking lengths, while the rest of the detections are currently in progress.